sorressean/toaststunt/docs/README.md

+This is my fork of ToastStunt.
+I will kieep it updated with their mainline and submit pull requests for features that might be useful, but I've also added extra builtins that may or may not be of any use to anyone.
+You can see the difference by comparing the two feature lists.

 See `README.stunt' for general information on Stunt.

 ToastStunt is the server that runs [Miriani](https://www.toastsoft.net) and [ChatMud](https://www.chatmud.com/).
 It has a number of features of dubious usefulness that have been tacked on over the past decade, a semi-complete list of which can be found below: